DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

         - wait 2s
 ```

 You can try this in-game via `/ex run my_move_task`.
-This task when run will keep telling you to move away until you have moved 3 blocks away from when you first were.
+This task, when run, will repeatedly tell you to move away until you have moved 3 blocks from where you first were.

-Just like the `repeat` command we have a `wait` command at the end of the loop.
-While it can be optional for `repeat` loops to use this, it is almost always required for `while` loops.
-Without it it will try to check as much as it can all at the same time, which can cause the server to crash.
+Just like the `repeat` command, we have a `wait` command at the end of the loop.
+While it's only useful in some cases with `repeat` loops, you should almost always use it with `while` loops.
+Without one, it will try to check the condition as often as possible all at the same time, which can cause the server to crash.

-As a word of warning, `while` loops should be avoided if possible.
-It is very easy to make what is known as an infinite loop, as in the loop will never have a chance to stop.
-Once its running, it is very hard to force it to stop beyond just stopping the server.
+A word of warning: `while` loops should be avoided if possible.
+It is very easy to make what is known as an "infinite loop", as in a loop that never has a chance to stop.
+Once it's running, it's difficult to force it to stop beyond just stopping the server.

 ### Stop The Loop

-Sometimes in loops you only want to keep looping until you reach a certain point, however not necessarily stop the script.
-While `stop` is used to stop scripts entirely, `repeat/foreach/while stop` is used to stop the relevant loop
+Sometimes in loops you only want to keep looping until you reach a certain point.
+However, you may not want to stop the script entirely.
+While `stop` is used to stop scripts, `repeat/foreach/while stop` is used to stop the relevant loop.

-For instance in the first example we had, if we wanted to stop sending lightning if the player had less than 5 health we would do as follows
+For instance, in the first example, if we wanted to stop striking lightning if the player had less than 5 health, we would do as follows:

 ```dscript_green
 my_lightning_task: